 Sagawa Global Logistics, which operates a logistics business, provides ongoing workplace experience in partnership with special schools in each region.

 First-year students of high school become familiar with logistics operations through visits to workplaces.
 In the second year and beyond, they undergo practical training in preparation for future employment, and the Group hires students with such experience each year.
 Since alumni look after younger employees from the same school after they are hired, guardians tell us a comfortable work environment is created that allows them to feel a sense of security.

 Creating a Work Environment Friendly to Seniors

 At the operations center, senior workers are involved mainly in distribution process procedures such as picking, inspection, price-tagging, and packing.
-The average work history of the roughly 500 workers age 60 and above is long, at about 10 years.
+The average work history of the workers age 60 and above is long, at about 10 years.
 Because they can be relied on to work in shifts, we think they will be an even more important component of our workforce going forward.